Zcordeiro/API-List/README.md

 # API-List
 A list of API's for me to get inspiration from while coding.
+Lots of categories this list has everything from pet pictures to wall street API's to help build new projects and utilize new tools.

 ---